neams-th-coe/cardinal/doc/content/tutorials/nek_intro.md

 models, this file will in general contains any code which runs on the GPU (custom physics, etc.).

-When you defined the boundary
+When you define the boundary
 condition types in the `.par` file, you also need to set the *values* of those boundary conditions (the non-trivial ones) n the `.oudf` file.
 The names of these functions are pre-defined by NekRS, and are paired up to the character strings you set earlier.
 These function names are shown in